Somrat-H/Somrat-H/README.md

 Here are some ideas to get you started:
 --!>
-- 🔭 I’m currently working on Flutter Mobile App Development\n
+- 🔭 I’m currently working on Flutter Mobile App Development.
-- 🌱 I’m currently learning Flutter(Dart)
+- 🌱 I’m currently learning Flutter(Dart).

 <!--
 - !=#👯 I’m looking to collaborate on ...